Hôtel Biron, Rodin and the dogs

 De Max wrote an exquisite letter of condolence.
 The grieving Aimée buried her dead pets in wonderful mummy cases, in which, “centuries ago the bodies of beautiful Egyptian princesses had been placed.”
 Mrs. Gouraud invited him to the funeral of her pets and later to her new home at 12 Avenue Élisée Reclus.
 He visited often.
 Aimée and Edouard’s friendship would later make headlines around the world.

 In the fall of 1911, the government formalized ownership of the Biron.
 But they couldn’t quite decide what they wanted to do with it.
 Should it become a new home for the Justice Ministry?
-Should they tear it down to make room for a housing estate?
+Should they tear it down to make room for public housing?
 Or would it really work better as a music hall?
 In the end, they just sent the eviction notices.
 Everyone moved out – except for Rodin, who was granted a delay.
 Given his stardom, not to mention the weight of his studio, French officials found themselves face-to-face with a dilemma.

 The 71-year-old Rodin made the French officials an offer.
 If they let him stay for life, he would leave his archives and the contents of his studio including his entire collection of sculptures to France.
 To sweeten the deal, Rodin threw in his hoard of antiquities that he had (which included paintings by Vincent van Gogh, Claude Monet, and Pierre-Auguste Renoir) on the condition that they turn the buildings into a museum dedicated to his works.
 The proposition led to five years of wrangling.
 But, in the end, the offer was accepted.